ojaha065/PiShockForMC/README.md

 | HARDCORE         | 61% - 80%               |
 | ULTRA_HARDCORE   | 81% - 100%              |

+## TODO
+* **Support for multiple shockers**
+  * I currently only own one, so testing and debugging would be kinda hard.
+* **Support for wider range of MC/Forge versions**
+* In-game configuration GUI
+* More configuration options
+* Better documentation

 ## The boring stuff
+### tl;dr
+Don't be stupid.

+### Long version
+Although nothing about this repository is inherently age gated, the PiShock device and themes around it are targeted towards mature audiences only.
+Proceed at your own discretion.

-Authors of this mod are not responsible for any injuries caused by use of the shock collar.
+The author of this mod is not responsible for any injuries caused by use of any shock collar.
 It's not recommended to put any kind of electrical device near the heart or use any kind of shock collar if you have a heart condition.
 Shock collars are not meant for use on humans and can cause serious injury, even cardiac events.
-We kindly urge you to prioritize safety, understand your personal and other's limitations, and exercise caution at all times.
+I kindly urge you to prioritize safety, understand your personal and others limitations, and exercise caution at all times.